MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-async-operations.md

 6. Wait for the **PartyConnectChatControlCompletedStateChange** to reflect that your chat control connection succeeded.

 For more complicated flows and title logic, this serialized pattern may be appropriate.
-However, for simpler flows, PlayFab Party provides an alternative which intends to simplify title code:
+However, for simpler flows, PlayFab Party provides an alternative that intends to simplify title code:

 Many PlayFab Party APIs which are asynchronous support queuing of dependent operations before a previous operation has fully completed.
-In the previous example, this means that you can start authenticating your local user into a party network before you've successfully completed connecting **and** start connecting your chat control before it's associated local user has finished authenticating.
+From the previous example, you can start authenticating your local user into a party network before you've successfully completed connecting **and** start connecting your chat control before it's associated local user has finished authenticating.

-Effectively, this allows you to bundle a collection of asynchronous operations together, kick them off all at once, and coalesce error handling to a single failure point.
+Effectively, queuing allows you to bundle a collection of asynchronous operations together, kick them off all at once, and coalesce error handling to a single failure point.

 ```cpp
 Party::PartyNetwork* newPartyNetwork;